 If you don’t like the cumbersome design of over-ears and prefer wireless portable headphones, then earbuds or in-ears are going to be the way to go.
 You also don’t have to empty your bank account to be able to find a great pair of headphones.
 Some more budget headphones can have great sound, be comfortable and come with some neat features.

-We’ve tested 279 headphones so far and below are our recommendations for the best wireless earbuds under $50 to purchase in 2018.
-See also our recommendations for the best wireless earbuds and the best sounding wireless earbuds.
+We’ve tested 300 headphones so far and below are our recommendations for the best wireless earbuds under $50 to purchase in 2019.
+See also our recommendations for the best wireless earbuds, the best earbuds under $50, and the best sounding wireless earbuds.

 The best wireless earbuds under $50 are the Anker SoundBuds Curve.
-They offer great performance for their price and have the best value in this list.
-Their ear-hook and earbud-like in-ear design is comfortable and stable enough for sports, especially once you achieve a good fit with the multiple tips and fins options provided in the box.
+They offer great performance for their price and have the best value on this list.
+Their ear-hook and earbud-like in-ear design are comfortable and stable enough for sports, especially once you achieve a good fit with the multiple tips and fins options provided in the box.

 Unfortunately, like most wireless headphones, they have too much latency to watch a lot of video content.
 The Curve also do not isolate ambient noise as well as some of the other in-ears we've tested so they won't be ideal for crowded gyms and busy commutes, but should be fine for an office environment, especially if you’re playing music to mask the noise.
 They also have a great 12-hour battery life which should last you all day without any problem.

-If build quality is important for you and you think the thin cables and stiff neckband of the Samsung Level U Pro might be too fragile, take a look at the Samsung U Flex; they're the best Bluetooth earbuds under $50 for build quality.
-They have very similar overall performance to the U Pro but have a more premium feeling.
+If build quality is important for you, take a look at the Samsung U Flex; they're the best Bluetooth earbuds under $50 for build quality.
+They have very similar overall performance to the Level U Pro but have a more premium feeling.
 The neckband is also a bit more flexible and makes them more portable since you’ll be able to store them into large pockets.

 They have a decent sound quality, but their bass is a bit lacking in rumble and thump.
 They have a good battery life with 11.5 hours of playback, and it fully recharges under 2 hours.
 Like the U Pro, you can also use them even if they are charging, which can be useful at the office if you’re near a power source like your computer.